Shingle Stain

 To make this cocktail, you’ll need the following ingredients:

-Jamaican Rum: This is one of the base spirits.
-We used Wray & Nephew Gold Jamaican because it’s high quality yet still affordable, full flavored while still being lighter than other rums, and lends exotic spice flavors to the finish.
-For a mocktail version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+Dark Rum: This is a type of rum made with molasses or sugarcane juice, spices, and alcohol that has been barrel aged for a long period of time.
+We used J. Wray & Nephew Gold Jamaican Rum because it’s high quality yet still affordable, full flavored while still being lighter than other rums, and lends exotic spice flavors to the finish of the drink.
+For a mocktail version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the dark rum.

-Rhum Agricole: This is the other base spirit.
-It’s a type of rum distilled from freshly squeezed sugarcane juice in the French Caribbean Islands.
+Rhum Agricole: This is a type of rum made in the French Caribbean Islands that is distilled from freshly squeezed sugarcane juice.
 We used Clément Rhum Vieux Agricole VSOP because it has a distinct taste with notes of brown sugar and cocoa.
-For a mocktail version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+For a mocktail version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the rhum agricole.

 Grenadine: This is a sweetener made with pomegranate juice and white sugar.
 We made ours at home using Alex’s stovetop recipe.

-Angostura Aromatic Bitters: This is a type of spirit infused with botanicals.
-They add more spice and complexity to the drink and tie the other flavors together.
-For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the bitters.
+Aromatic Bitters: This is a food product made with botanicals, herbs, and alcohol.
+We used Angostura Aromatic Bitters.
+For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the aromatic bitters.

 Tasting Notes